Pratham1610/Pratham1610/README.md

 - 👋 Hi, I’m PRATHAM SINGHAL
 - 👀 I’m interested in coding and learning new technology
-- 🌱 I’m currently learning database and algorithm
+- 🌱 I’m currently learning datastructure and algorithm

 <!---